Nee-DS/COVID_Age_Gender/README.md

-# COVID_death_average_age_through_May_june_July
-Has the average death due to COVID19 changed through May June and July in US?
+#The mortality rate of different age groups in the states of the USA due to COVID19 from May to July has changed?

-The state analysis